Woodenbridge: Amenities

 Woodenbridge Golf Course is located here, as are two hotels.
 The entire golf course was flooded to a depth of several feet during Hurricane Charley in August 1986, which also destroyed a number of bridges over the River Avoca and its tributaries.

 Woodenbridge Hotel

 The Woodenbridge Hotel & Lodge was established in 1608.
 Future Taoiseach and President Éamon de Valera and Sinéad de Valera stayed at the hotel on their honeymoon in 1910.
+The restaurant at the hotel is named the Goldmines Bistro after the Goldmines River and Wicklow gold rush of 1795.

 Transport

 The remains of an abandoned railway station on the mainline railway between Dublin and Rosslare Harbour can be seen beside the golf course.
 Woodenbridge railway station opened on 22 May 1865 and finally closed on 30 March 1964.

 Bus Éireann route 133 serves Woodenbridge four times a day on weekdays and twice on Sundays linking it to Arklow, Avoca, Rathdrum, Wicklow and Dublin.